FazeelUsmani/Scaler-Academy/024 Trees 1/README.md

-This folder contain all the homework and assignments for this topic
+This folder contain all the solved homework and assignment problems for this topic